Lester Koga from Barebottle Brewing Company sat with us and shared the brewery’s history.

 Barebottle Brewing Company Salesforce

 Our taprooms and our products.
-When we started the brewery, we knew we wanted the taproom vibe to be welcoming for all walks of life.
-We didn’t want a space catering only to beer geeks – we wanted an environment where everyone, kids and pets included, could feel welcomed and inspired.
+When we started the brewery, we knew we wanted the taproom to have a welcoming vibe for all walks of life.
+We didn’t want a space catering only to beer geeks – we wanted an environment where everyone, including kids and pets, could feel welcome and inspired.
 With Bernal, you see, hear, and smell the beer-making process.
-You can enjoy a fresh pint with your friends, kids, or co-workers in an open environment – not many places like it.
+You can enjoy a fresh pint with friends, kids, or coworkers in an open environment – not many places offer this.

-Above all else, we make great beer to the best of our abilities.
-We spend a lot of time each year selecting the hops and grain we use and putting them together in unique combinations.
+Above all else, we strive to craft great beer to the best of our abilities.
+We spend a significant amount of time each year selecting the hops and grains we use and combining them in unique ways.
 No corners are cut to ensure that we brew the best possible product.
 Our passion for beers across many styles often sets us apart from other breweries.
 Our tap list shows European lagers, dark lagers, pepper lagers, fruited sours, hazy and West Coast Pale Ales, IPAs, stouts, and barrel-aged beers.
-I don’t know of many breweries that can span the gamut of styles we brew at the level at which we brew them.
+I don’t know of many breweries that can span the gamut of styles we brew at the level we do.

 Can you walk us through your brewing process and how you develop new beer flavors?

-Every beer starts with an idea and then a recipe.
-We challenge ourselves by making an enormous array of beers, each meeting our quality standards.
-That means we’re constantly using new ingredients and techniques to make a beer that pushes the boundary of flavor and aroma.
-Once the recipe is written, we source all the ingredients that go into making it.
-That may be malted barley from Minnesota, yeast from Colorado, and a combination of Oregon and New Zealand hops.
-Having all the ingredients in time for a brew is a logistical nightmare, but it’s something our Co-Head Brewers, Kelsey, and John, do a great job with.
+Every beer begins with an idea, followed by a recipe.
+We challenge ourselves to produce an extensive range of beers that meet our high-quality standards.
+That means we’re continually using new ingredients and techniques to create a beer that pushes the boundaries of flavor and aroma.
+Once the recipe is written, we source all ingredients.
+That may be malted barley from Minnesota, yeast from Colorado, and a combination of hops from Oregon and New Zealand.
+Having all the ingredients in time for a brew is a logistical nightmare, but our Co-Head Brewers, Kelsey and John, do a great job of managing it.

 Barebottle Brewing Company Bernal Heights